Pop Culture Madness!

 World War II News and Information

-Operation Tracer: If Nazi's captured Gibraltar a British team would be sealed within the rock to spy on shipping from an underground complex, with supplies for several years (and their burials).
-After decades of rumours and searching, the cave was rediscovered in 1997.
+Operation Tracer: If Nazi’s captured Gibraltar, a British team would be sealed within the rock to spy on shipping from an underground complex, with supplies for several years (and their burials).
+After decades of rumors and searching, the cave was rediscovered in 1997.

 RIP, Scandals, Sad and Odd News

-Wrestler Bret Hart was unaware he was going to lose the WWF championship belt during the 1997 Survivor Series.
+Wrestler Bret Hart was unaware he would lose the WWF championship belt during the 1997 Survivor Series.
 This is referred to as the Montreal Screwjob.

 Brad Pitt sued Playgirl after they ran nude paparazzi pics of him and then-girlfriend Gwyneth Paltrow on vacation.